Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Design

 \subsection{Degenerate Delta-Ising Formulation}

-As noted in the short version of this work~\cite{di-mimo}, the key idea of our proposed Delta Ising MIMO (DI-MIMO) methodology is to assume a guess for $\mathbf{x_{ML}}$ in~(\ref{eq:realML-MIMO}) and optimize to find the best correction to the guess, rather than optimizing to find $\mathbf{x_{ML}}$ itself (unlike the existing state-of-the-art methods that use Quantum Annealing or CIMs).
+The key idea of our proposed degenerate Delta formulation is to assume a guess for $\mathbf{x_{ML}}$ in~(\ref{eq:realML-MIMO}), then optimize to find the best correction to the guess, rather than optimizing to find $\mathbf{x_{ML}}$ itself (unlike the existing state-of-the-art methods that use Quantum Annealing or CIMs).

-We use the real-valued equivalent of the MMSE estimate~($\mathbf{x_m}$) as the guess.
-Note that this step has extremely low computation complexity and can be calculated from the MMSE solution using~(\ref{eq:realTransVec}).
-Given the solution variable $\mathbf{u}$ in the real-valued equivalent of the ML-MIMO problem~(\ref{eq:realML-MIMO}), we define
+Let us assume that we use the real-valued equivalent of the MMSE estimate~($\mathbf{x_m}$) as the guess: this step has low computational complexity and can be calculated from the MMSE solution using~(\ref{eq:realTransVec}).
+Given the solution variable $\mathbf{u}$ in the real-valued equivalent of the ML-MIMO problem~(\ref{eq:realML-MIMO}), define

 where $\mathbf{d}$ can be interpreted as the correction to the MMSE solution.
 The goal then becomes the formulation of an Ising problem for computing the optimal $\mathbf{d}$, such that $\mathbf{x}_{m} + \mathbf{d}$ will be the solution to~(\ref{eq:realML-MIMO}).
-Note that, although we use the MMSE solution as the guess, any polynomial-time estimate of the MIMO problem (like FSD~\cite{fcsd} or MMSE-SIC~\cite{optimalMMSEsic}) could be used as well.
+Note that any polynomial-time estimate of the MIMO problem, like Zero Forcing (ZF)~\cite{mm1}, MMSE, MMSE-SIC~\cite{optimalMMSEsic}, or Fixed complexity sphere decoder~(FSD)~\cite{fcsd}, can be used as the initial guess.
+We will discuss the impact of the choice of initial guess in Section~\ref{sec:initguess}.

-For a QAM constellation, each element of $\mathbf{d}$ corresponds to the difference between the real or imaginary parts of two QAM symbols and hence is an even-valued integer.
-The choice of the search space for $\mathbf{d}$ is a design parameter; we can choose each element of $\mathbf{d}$ to belong to the set $\mathcal{D}_1 = \{-2,0,2\}$, $\mathcal{D}_2$ = $\{-4,-2,0,2,4\}$, or an even larger search space.
-The choice of the search space for $\mathbf{d}$ reflects the region around the MMSE estimate that is searched for the optimal solution and determines the Delta Ising formulation.
-Let $\Tilde{\mathbf{y}} = \mathbf{y}-\mathbf{H}\mathbf{x}_{m}$ be the residual received vector; then our new proposed formulation is obtained by substituting~(\ref{eq:d_define}) in~(\ref{eq:realML-MIMO}) to change the optimization variable to $\mathbf{d}$, and changing the search space to $\mathcal{D}_K^{2\cdot N_t}$:
+For a QAM constellation, each element of $\mathbf{d}$ corresponds to the difference between the real and imaginary parts of two QAM symbols, and hence is an even-valued integer.
+The choice of the search space for $\mathbf{d}$ is a design parameter; and each element of $\mathbf{d}$ can take values in the set $\mathcal{D}_K = \{-2K,-2K+2,...,2K\}$, where $K$ is an appropriately chosen natural number (we will address the choice of $K$ in Section~\ref{sec:design:ssestimation}).
+The choice of the search space for $\mathbf{d}$ reflects the region around the MMSE estimate that is searched for the optimal solution and determines the resulting Ising formulation.
+Let $\bar{\mathbf{y}} = \mathbf{y}-\mathbf{H}\mathbf{x}_{m}$ be the residual received vector; then our new proposed formulation is obtained by substituting~(\ref{eq:d_define}) into~(\ref{eq:realML-MIMO}) to change the optimization variable to $\mathbf{d}$, and changing the search space to $\mathcal{D}_K^{2\cdot N_t}$:

 The next step is to express $\mathbf{d}$ using \textit{spin} variables which can only take values $-1$ or $1$.
 Note that any scalar $c \in \{-2,0,2\}$ can be expressed using two \textit{spin} variables $s_1,s_2 \in \{-1,1\}$ as $c = s_1 + s_2$.
 Similarly, if $c \in \{-4,-2,0,2,4\}$ then it can be expressed using four \textit{spin} variables as $c = s_1+s_2+s_3+s_4$.
 Applying this reasoning for the vector $\mathbf{d}$, we can express $\mathbf{d}$ as